osmandapp/web/main/docs/user/plugins/mapillary.md

 ### Filtering the data

-You can create a filter and select which photos you would like to display on the map, for example so you can view only newer images or only 360-degrees. *Question: why do we need to reload tile cache*.
+You can create a filter and select which photos you would like to display on the map, for example so you can view only newer images or only 360-degrees.
 Go to *<Translate ids="menu,configure_map,street_level_imagery"/>*→ &#8230; .

 <Tabs groupId="operating-systems">